rayference/pinttrs/docs/index.rst

 *Pint meets attrs*

-Pinttrs provides tools to bring extra functionality to you ``attrs`` classes using Pint.
+Pinttrs provides tools to bring extra functionality to your ``attrs`` classes using Pint.

 .. toctree::
    :maxdepth: 2